Anisa Sayyed

 Anisa Sayyed (born 22 September 1980) is an Indian female pistol shooter who won two gold medals in 2010 Commonwealth Games.
-She also won a gold medal at the SAF games in 2006.
+She also won a gold medal at the South Asian Games in 2006.
 At the 2014 Commonwealth Games, she won a silver in the 25m event.
 Besides, she won a bronze in the 2014's Asian Games and silver in the Glasgow Commonwealth Games in the same year.
 She set a new national record by winning a gold medal in women's 25m air pistol at the National Shooting Championship Competition in 2017.

 Early life

 Originally belonging to Khadki, in the Satara district of Pune, Anisa is the daughter of Abdul Hameed Sayyed and is the youngest of four siblings.
 Her father who was a former club-level football player, used to work as a clerk at Telco.
 Anisa developed an interest in shooting while training for the National Cadet Corps (NCC), in college.
 She was awarded the title of best NCC shooter in her school life.